 The regulation also proposes to charge businesses conducting advance deposit wagering 0.5% of the gross handle, to be paid to VRC by the 10th day of each month.
 Revenue generated from the handle is to be deposited in the State Racing Operations Fund, with any excess revenue deposited in the general fund at the end of each fiscal year.
 According to VRC, the 0.5% handle is consistent with the license tax charged when wagering at Colonial Downs or a satellite facility and with similar regulations in other states.
 Applicants are also required to pay a certain percentage of the gross handle to the licensee racetrack and to the horsemen's association.
-VRC expects between 7% and 8% of the total handle to be divided between Colonial Downs and the horsemen's association.
+VRC expects between 7% and 8% of the total handle to go to Colonial Downs and another 7% to 8% of the total handle to go the horsemen's association.